phuongtoVN/phuongtoVN/README.md

 ---

 ## 📫 Let's Connect!
-Open to internship and job opportunities related to DevOps, Full-Stack Engineering, and Cybersecurity.
+Open to job opportunities related to DevOps, Full-Stack Engineering, and Cybersecurity.